NDCB/ndcb.github.io/README.md

-# ndcb.github.io-source
+# ndcb.github.io

 This repository contains the source of the website [ndcb.github.io](https://ndcb.github.io).
-Check out the [compiled version](https://github.com/NDCB/ndcb.github.io).

 ## Built With